Massimo Vignelli Venini Pendant Lamp

 Any type of light bulb can be used.
 But preferably a white/opaque light bulb.
 It gives the best result with this type of lamps.

 Manufacturer: Venini, Fondamenta Vetrai, 50, Murano, Italy.

-Other versions: Made in different sizes and colours.
+Other versions: Made in several sizes and colours.

-This spectacular hand blown bright orange pendant was designed in 1955, early in Massimo Vignelli’s career, when he lived in Venice.
-The lamp is made in clear orange and white glass and produced by Venini.
+This hand blown bright orange pendant was designed in 1955, early in Massimo Vignelli’s career, when he lived in Venice.
+The lamp is made in clear orange and white glass and was produced by Venini.
 Venini is one of the most outstanding art glass companies on the Venetian island of Murano.
 This lamp is in a rarely-seen size.
 None of these lamps are identical and are all handmade/blown.